wizwizdev/wizwizxui-timebot/README.md

-14. Then start the robot and enjoy
+14. Then start the robot, enter the uuid key and enjoy

 ### When adding a server to the robot, please enter the following address